Some Common Conversation Mistakes

 Pointlessly correcting people

 You need to pick your battles.
-If you correct someone is it going to do more harm than good to the conversation?
+If you correct someone is it going to do more harm than good?
 Are you giving them information they really need and care to know?
 Is what they're saying incorrect in a way that's offensive to your values, and it would be wrong not to speak up, even if it created some tension?

 If you do correct someone there are ways to soften the blow: